arkency/posts/posts/2020-04-02-the-truth-about-rails-convention-over-configuration.md

 publish: false
 ---

 This blogpost is a work in progress.
-It's also a call for collaboration to Arkency friends (via pull requests) if the goal of this blogpost resonates with you.
+It's also a call for collaboration to Arkency friends (via pull requests - [https://github.com/arkency/posts/edit/master/posts/2020-04-02-the-truth-about-rails-convention-over-configuration.md](https://github.com/arkency/posts/edit/master/posts/2020-04-02-the-truth-about-rails-convention-over-configuration.md) ) if the goal of this blogpost resonates with you.

 The goal of this post is to: